 Maintaining service level agreements are part of service level management.
 Every time a service changes, or the service level target of service changes, the service level agreement needs to be reviewed and revised.
 The new service level agreement needs to reflect the changes made to the service or the service level targets.
 Therefore, the management of service level agreements is an important part of ITIL continual service improvement.

 Without a service level agreement, it is not clear what will happen if one of the parties involved does not hold up to their end of the bargain.
 For example, let’s consider that a telecom provider’s service level target is to answer all help desk calls within 5 seconds, and the calls are only being answered within 5 minutes.
 They can easily say that they never promised that the calls will be answered within 5 seconds if there was no service level agreement in place.
 Having an SLA allows for transparency about what the service level targets are as well as what happens if the required targets are not met.
 With a service level agreement in place, both parties are protected.

 The main components of an SLA

-Finally, it is important to specify a baseline for the metrics in the service level agreement.
-This baseline must be reasonable, but can be tightened up during a review of the SLA when more data on that metric has been collected.
+Finally, it is important to specify a baseline for the SLA metrics in the service level agreement.
+This baseline must be reasonable, but can be tightened up during a review of the SLA when more data on the metrics have been collected.

 Service level agreements are the first step in creating a relationship between a service provider and a customer.
 By being clear about what is expected from each party, there can be transparency and trust on both sides.
 Regardless of which kind of service level agreement is signed, each party can now be held accountable to keep up their end of the bargain.
 Sometimes it is necessary to compromise if the service provider does not have the resources to comply with the customer’s requirements.
 In such a case, the customer may have to rethink their requirements and the service provider might have to invest in more resources.
 Such compromises establish a good working relationship between service provider and customer.